Quick Answer

 Gas vs Electric Dryers: Why It Matters

-Before you start troubleshooting, you need to know whether you have a gas or electric dryer.
-The answer determines which components can fail and how dangerous the repair can be.
-If you are not sure which type you own, check the back of the unit.
-An electric dryer plugs into a large 240-volt outlet (the plug has three or four prongs), while a gas dryer uses a standard 120-volt outlet plus a gas line connection.
+Before troubleshooting, confirm whether you have a gas or electric dryer.
+Check the back of the unit: an electric dryer plugs into a large 240V outlet (3–4 prong), while a gas dryer uses a standard 120V outlet plus a gas line.
+The fuel type determines which components can fail.

 Electric Dryers

-• Common failures: heating element burnout, blown thermal fuse, tripped breaker
+• Common failures: element burnout, blown thermal fuse, tripped breaker

-• Safer to work on since no gas is involved
+• Safer to work on — no gas risk

 Gas Dryers

-• Use a gas burner with an igniter and valve solenoids
+• Gas burner with igniter and valve solenoids

-• Require gas supply valve open plus 120V electrical connection
+• Requires open gas supply valve + 120V electrical

 • Common failures: weak igniter, faulty gas valve solenoids, blown thermal fuse